felipemarques/threejs-voxel-fortnite/README.md

 - **Normal Zombie (Purple):**
   - Standard enemy with base stats
   - Appears in all combat modes
+  - Features glowing red eyes and jagged mouth with teeth

 - **Fat Zombie (Green):**
   - 50% more health than normal zombies
   - 50% slower movement speed
-  - Visibly larger and bulkier appearance
+  - Visibly larger and bulkier appearance with proportionally scaled facial features
+  - Prominent belly and thicker limbs
   - Spawns in 1:1 ratio with normal zombies in Arcade and Survival modes

 - **Big Zombie (Purple, 2x size):**